blynkkk/blynkkk.github.io/BlynkServer.md

         app.ssl.port=8443

 + For simplicity Blynk already provides server jar with build-in SSL certificates, so you have working server out of the box via SSL/TLS sockets.
-But as certificate and it's private key is in public, this is very unsecure.
+But since certificate's private key is in public access, this is unsecure.
-In order to fix that, you will need to provide your own certificates and change properties with path to your certificates, private key and it's password.
+In order to change it, you will need to provide your own certificates and change the properties with path to your certificates, private keys and passwords.

 	See how to generate self-signed certificates [here](http://docs.blynk.cc/#blynk-server-how-to-run-local-blynk-server-generate-ssl-certificates)